hurik/impact-astar-for-entities/README.md

 Since version 1.2.0 you also can activate the max movement with `this.maxMovementActive`.
 The lenght of the path can be modified with `this.maxMovement`.
 But you should deactivatee the `this.directionChangeMalus45degree` and `this.directionChangeMalus90degree` malus (Set it to zero ...) to prevent strange paths.
 Check the `example/lib/game/entities/player.js` for more information ...

-* destinationX and destinationY

-	The destination ...
+* destinationX and destinationY: The destination ...

-* diagonalMovement

-	If true diagonal movement is activated (Default) and when false it isn't.
+* diagonalMovement: If true diagonal movement is activated (Default) and when false it isn't.

-* entityTypesArray

-	It is an array!
+* entityTypesArray: It is an array!
 It wants the entity type as string!
 Example: ['EntityPlayer', 'EntityEnemy', ...]

-* ignoreEntityArray

-	Also an array!
+* ignoreEntityArray: Also an array!
 It wants references of the entities you want to exclude from the including into the collision map!
 Example: [this, enemey[0], ...]

 **followPath(speed, alignOnNearestTile)**